bhaveshlohana/cache-forge/README.md

-# CachePurge: Cache Simulation and Benchmarking Service
+# CacheForge: Cache Simulation and Benchmarking Service

 ## Project Overview

-CachePurge is a Spring Boot application designed to simulate and benchmark various cache replacement algorithms under different workload patterns.
+CacheForge is a Spring Boot application designed to simulate and benchmark various cache replacement algorithms under different workload patterns.
 It provides a RESTful API to trigger simulations, compare cache performance metrics (like hit rate, latency, and eviction count), and observe cache behavior.

 This project is an excellent demonstration of:
 * Implementing fundamental caching algorithms.